twogather/cordova-plugin-inbeacon/README.md

 cordova.plugins.inBeacon.initialize(userInfo, function () {
         console.log('Succesfully initialized inBeacon API');
-    }, function () {
+    }, function (error) {
-        console.error('inBeacon initialization failed');
+        console.error('inBeacon initialization failed ' + error);
     });
 ```

-> Note: You can skip this step when this plugins has been installed by the second method!
+> Note: You can skip this step when this plugins has been installed with clientId and secret in advance!

 #### refresh